elementalcollision/GraphMemory-IDE/tests/thread_safety/README.md

 # Thread Safety Framework

 ## Overview
-This directory contains a comprehensive thread safety validation and testing framework for the Condon development environment.
+This directory contains a comprehensive thread safety validation and testing framework for the Codon development environment.
 The framework ensures that concurrent operations are safe, predictable, and production-ready within the virtual environment.

 ## Framework Components